Forever My Girl

 Forever My Girl is a 2018 American romantic drama film written and directed by Bethany Ashton Wolf based on the novel by Heidi McLaughlin.
 It follows a country musician (Alex Roe) who sets out to win over the girl he left at the altar eight years before (Jessica Rothe).
 Abby Ryder Fortson, Travis Tritt, and John Benjamin Hickey also star.

 The film was released in the United States on January 19, 2018.
-It received negative reviews from critics, who denounced the writing and chemistry between the actors, and compared it negatively to Nicholas Sparks films.
-The film was a modest box office success, grossing $16 million on a $3.5 million budget.
+It received negative reviews from critics and grossed $16 million on a $3.5 million budget.

 Plot

 In St. Augustine, Louisiana, Josie is left at the altar by her fiancé Liam to pursue fame and fortune.
 Eight years later, he is a successful country singer.

 The morning after a concert in New Orleans, Liam wakes up to discover the girl he brought home jumping excitedly on and breaking his cell phone.
 Panicked after realizing, he takes the phone to an electronics store where the manager fixes it for him.
 Asked why he still has the damaged phone, Liam tells him it has an important message on it.

 While watching TV, Liam learns that Mason, his childhood best friend, has been killed in a car accident.
 He returns to St. Augustine to attend the funeral.
 Although Liam attempts to be discreet, Josie bumps into him.
 After the burial, she punches him in the gut.

 Liam stays with his father, Pastor Brian, although he's bitter that Liam also cut off contact with him.
 While reacquainting himself with the town, he encounters Josie at her flower shop.
 Liam learns that she has a seven-year-old daughter, Billy, and that he is the father.
 Josie confesses that she found out she was pregnant two weeks after he left her at the altar.
 Although she tried to contact him, Liam never returned her call, so she decided to raise Billy alone.

 Liam is surprised to learn that his father also tried to tell him that Josie was pregnant at one of his concerts seven years ago.
 However, he was too absorbed in his fame and didn't listen to him.
 Liam eventually persuades Josie to let him spend time with Billy, albeit on her terms.
 Billy quickly realizes Liam is her father, much to Josie's surprise, and agrees to get to know each other.